E.T. (character): Creature design

 Carlo Rambaldi, who designed the aliens for Close Encounters of the Third Kind, was hired to design the animatronics for E.T.
 Rambaldi's own painting Women of Delta led him to give the creature a unique, extendable neck.
 Its face was inspired by those of Carl Sandburg, Albert Einstein and Ernest Hemingway.
 Producer Kathleen Kennedy visited the Jules Stein Eye Institute to study real and glass eyes.
 She hired Institute staffers to create E.T.'s eyes, which she felt were particularly important in engaging the audience.
 Four heads were created for filming, one as the main animatronic and the others for facial expressions, as well as a costume.
 A team of puppeteers controlled E.T.'s face with animatronics.
 Two people with dwarfism, Tamara De Treaux and Pat Bilon, as well as 12-year-old Matthew DeMeritt, who was born without legs, took turns wearing the costume, depending on what scene was being filmed.
-DeMeritt actually walked on his hands and played all scenes where he walked awkwardly or fell over.
+DeMeritt walked on his hands and played all scenes where he walked awkwardly or fell over.
 The head was placed above that of the actors, and the actors could see through slits in its chest.
 Caprice Roth, a professional mime, filled prosthetics to play E.T.'s hands.
 The puppet was created in three months at the cost of $1.5 million.
 Spielberg declared that it was "something that only a mother could love".

 Appearances

 Unrealized feature sequel

 In July 1982, during the film's first theatrical run, Spielberg and Mathison wrote a treatment for a sequel to be titled E.T.
 II: Nocturnal Fears.
 It would have shown Elliott and his friends getting kidnapped by evil aliens, and attempting to contact E.T. for help.
 Spielberg decided against pursuing it, feeling it "would do nothing but rob the original of its virginity.
 E.T. is not about going back to the planet".
-However, on June 28, 2022, Henry Thomas said that he hopes a feature-length sequel never gets made, but added "I guarantee you, there are a few men in a very big room now salivating and using their abacus and slide rules to come up with some really, really big numbers."
+In June 2022, Henry Thomas said that he hopes a feature-length sequel never gets made, but added "I guarantee you, there are a few men in a very big room now salivating and using their abacus and slide rules to come up with some really, really big numbers."
 Spielberg also said that a sequel to E.T. "would do nothing but rob the original".